 St. Lucia’s legendary Sulphur Springs Park is a 113-acre fantasyland located within the Piton World Heritage Site.
 The geological playground ...

-Cruise to St. Lucia’s iconic geological landmarks: the towering volcanic formations of Gros Piton and Petit Piton, a most dramatic sight from a boat.
-On the return to Castries, take a swim before cruising into historic Marigot Bay.
+Cruise to St. Lucia’s iconic geological landmarks: the towering volcanic formations of Gros Piton and Petit Piton, a dramatic sight.
+After, take a swim before cruising into Marigot Bay.

 Crown of Light